 Kampa Island is a tiny island next to the Lesser Side, which is hard to tell from the mainland nowadays.
 Mostly because Charles Bridge stretches over the island, we tend to think it’s already the Lesser Side.
 So, let’s take a look at a story of this popular island on the northern bank of the Vltava River.

-Kampa Island didn’t have a name until the 2nd half of the 18th century.
-In previous centuries it had just been referred to as “island”.
+The island didn’t have a name until the 2nd half of the 18th century.
+It had just been referred to as “island”.
 The origin of its name is also unclear; some people say it refers to Latin word campus, which means flat field or plain, or from an old Czech word “zákampí”, which means shady place.

-Nowadays Kampa is mostly known for its lovely park where locals love to hang out in the summertime, the museum of modern Art in one of the former mills (Sovovy mlýny) and a tiny bridge where lovers put “lovelocks”.
+Today Kampa is mostly known for its lovely park where locals love to hang out in the summertime.
+Also for the Museum of Modern Art in one of the former mills (Sovovy mlýny) and for a tiny bridge where lovers put “lovelocks”.
 If you have a chance, don’t miss at least a short visit to this lovely place!

 Kampa Island Info: